jhobz/obs-config/README.md

-My personal OBS Multiplatform configuration.
+My personal OBS Studio configuration.

 To install, simply clone the contents of this repository into `%appdata%/obs-studio`.
 **Note:** this repository is intentionally missing the service.json file for each stream profile.